 This changes things.
 If you only promised to your spouse, it might get difficult to fulfill that promise when your spouse gets a little prickly.
 But when you realize your commitment was primarily towards God, it increases the stakes of who and what you’re promising to.
 You made a promise to your spouse, but your primary promise was to God.

 Your Promise is Permanent

 The promise you made to your spouse is permanent.
-The bible refers to this promise as a covenant.
+The Bible refers to this promise as a covenant.
 Malachi 2:14 says, “…the Lord was witness between you and the wife of your youth…though she is your companion and your wife by covenant.”

 A covenant is a relationship between two partners who make binding promises to each other and work together to reach a common goal.
-This binding promise you made to each other and to God was not meant to be broken.
+This binding promise you made to each other and God was not meant to be broken.
 Matthew 19:6 says, “So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate.”

 Entertaining that your marriage is temporary plants a deceivingly small and subtle seed of division in your heart.
 Don’t plant that seed.
 It has the potential to sprout and grow deep roots very quickly.

 When was the last time you told your spouse you were in it…forever?